Mythologos/EvaLatin2024-NostraDomina/README.md

                         subsets of the EvaLatin 2024 emotion polarity detection test set to exclusively evaluate on; all available documents are used if no subsets are given
 ```

+Note that the scores produced by this tool may not match the scores of the organizers when applied to the full dataset,
+as such scores proceed through additional averaging steps.

 #### Results Comparer

 The interface for our results comparer is given below.
 Currently, it is only meant to function with a Gaussian model, whose classifications are derived on-the-fly,
 and some other model whose predictions have been outputted to EvaLatin's standardized TSV format.
-This interface displays both the Macro F1 score for the Gaussian model and Cohen's kappa (Cohen, 1960) for the pair of models, accounting for chance agreement.
+This interface displays both the Macro-F1 score for the Gaussian model and Cohen's kappa (Cohen, 1960) for the pair of models, accounting for chance agreement.

 ```
 >>> python results_comparer.py -h